-A brand brief is a comprehensive overview of exactly what your brand is, and isn't.
+A brand brief is a comprehensive overview of exactly what a brand is and isn't.

-It outlines the objectives, goals, values, and vision of your brand, allowing you to communicate the direction, purpose, and positioning of your business as clearly as possible.
+It outlines the objectives, goals, values, and vision of your brand, allowing anyone involved with creating brand assets to communicate the direction, purpose, and positioning of the business as clearly as possible.

 A strong brand brief should include:1.
 Vision Statement